mtlynch/mtlynch.io/_posts/2017-09-15-human-code-reviews.md

 If you're reviewing code for a junior developer or someone who is new to the team, be especially cognizant of opportunities to offer praise.
 These are the people for whom a code review is the most stressful, so offering positive reinforcement is a good way of showing you value them as a teammate.

-## Give approval when remaining fixes are trivial
+## Grant approval when remaining fixes are trivial

-Some reviewers have the misconception that they should not approve a code review until they've witnessed fixes for every last issue they've raised.
+Some reviewers have the misconception that they should not approve a code review until they've witnessed fixes for every last issue.
 This is poor practice and wastes time for both the reviewer and the author.

 Granting approval when the following are true of your remaining notes:

 * You have no more notes worth discussing.
-* The remaining changes you're suggesting are so trivial that it's not worth the cost of an additional round of review.
+* The remaining changes you're suggesting are so trivial that it's not worth the cost of an additional round of review (e.g. renaming a variable, fixing a typo).
 * Your final round of notes consist of minor suggestions that you don't mind if the author rejects, so your approval stands whether or not they act on them.
-  * Explicitly mark optional notes as optional so that your teammate doesn't assume the approval is contingent on taking the notes.
+  * Explicitly mark optional notes as optional so that your teammate doesn't assume the approval is contingent on accepting the notes.

-If your only remaining note is that the author missed a period at the end of a comment, you're either a control freak or you have such a low opinion of your teammate that you can't trust them to add punctuation without screwing something else up.
+If your only remaining note is that the author missed a period at the end of a comment and you *don't* grant approval, you're either a control freak or you have such a low opinion of your teammate that you can't trust them to add punctuation without screwing something else up.

 This doesn't always go perfectly.
 I'd say that 5% of the time, the author either misinterprets or completely misses a note I gave alongside my approval.
 To mitigate this, I simply look at the changes the author makes after my approval.
-In the rare case of miscommunication, I either follow up with them to let them know or I just fix it myself and send it to them for review.
-Doing a small amount of work in the 5% case is much better than making my teammate needlessly wait a whole extra review round trip before they can check in their code in the 95% case.
+In the rare case of miscommunication, I either follow up with them to let them know or just fix it myself and send it to them for review.
+Doing a small amount of work in the 5% case is much better than adding unnecessary effort and delay in the 95% case.

 ## Handle stalemates proactively